 It shall be the policy of Putnam County to recognize employees who have excelled in the performance of their duties and responsibilities.
-This recognition will take place by granting awards to an "Employee of the Quarter" and "Employee of the Year".
+This recognition will take place by granting awards to an "Employee of the Month," "Employee of the Quarter," and "Employee of the Year".